Manufacturing

 Intellectual property protection represents a strategic imperative for manufacturers, particularly in competitive industries or those facing nation-state threats.
 The loss of manufacturing IP can eliminate competitive advantages built over decades of development.

-By implementing strong ICS security, addressing IT/OT convergence risks, protecting intellectual property, preventing ransomware, and securing supply chains, manufacturers can protect both operations and strategic assets while maintaining the production efficiency and quality necessary for competitive success.
+By implementing strong ICS security, addressing IT/OT convergence risks, protecting intellectual property, preventing ransomware, and securing supply chains, manufacturers can protect both operations and strategic assets while maintaining competitive success.